 The CDC urge all doctors, nurses, hospital managers, state and local authorities to continue the fight against HAIs.
 They recommend health care professionals focus on three goals in particular: prevent infection spreading between patients; prevent infection arising from surgery and catheter use; and be judicious in dispensing and using antibiotics.

-The CDC have published an infographic that summarizes how to protect patients from antibiotic-resistant infections.
+The CDC have published an

 If necessary, patients should be isolated to prevent infection spread, they say.
 Clinicians should also be aware of patterns of antibiotic resistance in their particular settings, and they should follow the recommendations for preventing infection that can arise after surgery or from insertion of catheters and central lines, and correct prescribing of antibiotics.